 All There in the Manual: Bob and Teri's last names (Steckler and Campbell), and the names of two of Fletcher's thugs (Frankie, the head thug, and Eddie, the killer thug).
 (Teri previously had the last name Moore, and Pamela had the last name of Taylor.)
 All of this was provided by Al in the DVD commentary.

-The quiet & corpulent camera guy was named "Burt Reynolds", there was a guy ('The Bowl-O-Rama Casanova') who kept hitting on Teri when George wasn't around & Noodles MacIntosh had a dominatrix for a girlfriend.
+The quiet & corpulent camera guy was named "Burt Reynolds", and in earlier scripts, there was a guy ('The Bowl-O-Rama Casanova') who kept hitting on Teri when George wasn't around & Noodles MacIntosh had a dominatrix for a girlfriend.

 Almighty Janitor: Broken into two roles.
 Stanley lives for being a humble janitor even after becoming famous as a show host (and God help you if you try to take his mop from him).
 Philo's the somewhat spacey engineer of this run-down station who proves to be a damn sneaky bastard when needed, possibly a Mad Scientist, and definitely an alien.